onechiporenko/lair/README.md

 });
 ```

-Here `squad` records has some related units.
+Here `squad` records have some related units.
 When some unit will be added to the squad its `squad`-field won't be updated.

 ### Reflexive relationships